 No Refund: No refunds will be made for student withdrawals after the Add/Drop period.

-No Show: If a student fails to attend/participate in a class by the end of the second week of the term they will be considered a “No-Show”.
-The class will be dropped from the student’s schedule & they will receive a 50% refund of tuition and fees for the “No-Show” course.
+No Show: Students failing to meet attendance/participation requirements for a class at the start of a term will be considered a “No-Show” and the class will be administratively dropped from the student’s schedule.
+Students will receive a 50% refund of the tuition and fees for the “No-Show” course.
 Any classes left on a student’s schedule will be charged at the full tuition rate.
 The attendance/participation requirements are:

 Medical: In the event a student becomes seriously ill, is hospitalized or critically injured and physically unable to attend ALL classes, a refund may be given.
 A written appeal to the Dean of Student Services requesting special consideration must be made at the time the student officially withdraws from all classes.
 Medical documentation is required and a determination is made on a case-by-case basis.
 Requests received after the semester has ended will not be considered.